 ldd extension.so, being sure to replace

-extension.so with the name of the actual
+extension.so with the name of

 .so file you have compiled.
 When you run